 Our “office hours off campus” idea transpired from a speech given by Dr. Iain Campbell at a publisher’s workshop we attended.
-Dr. Campbell teaches large biology lecture courses at the University of Pittsburgh and few students came to his office to discuss problems they were having with his course.
+Dr. Campbell teaches large biology lecture courses at the University of Pittsburg and few students came to his office to discuss problems they were having with his course.
 However, when he was sitting on the steps in front of the library reading the newspaper, students stopped to ask questions about that day’s lecture.
 He decided he would regularly read his newspaper there and when the weather turned colder, he moved to a coffee shop frequented by students.
 Before long, he was regularly meeting students off campus and never in his office.

 Dr. Campbell’s lecture got us talking.
 When we were undergraduate students, how comfortable did we feel going into our professors’ offices?
 Did we feel confident enough to walk into book-lined offices where professors were working and admit to such knowledgeable people that we didn’t know or understand something?
 How often had we sought help from professors during their office hours when we were undergraduates?